 Common sense must be exercised at all construction and demolition sites.
 Safety shall be the highest priority for everyone on site (workers, public/pedestrians and users of the facility).
 Hazards may be assessed at the plan review stage based on the location of the project, whether the project involves interior or exterior work, and what types of facilities are involved in the project.
 Where construction, alteration or repair may constitute a hazard to the public, work shall not commence until protection to the public is provided.
 Note: this applies to all construction and demolition projects.

-Discretionary hazards will be assessed to any construction or demolition site, especially those involving excavations and construction projects within established residential neighbourhoods.
+Discretionary hazards will be assessed to any construction or demolition site, especially those involving excavations and construction projects within established residential neighborhoods.

 It must be understood that these situations will not be the "rule" for when site security is required.
 Any construction or demolition site may have site security requirements, and applicants are urged to contact Building Standards for more information if the level of site security required is in question.

-To file a complaint regarding work without a permit or if you are within a space where you notice an unsafe building condition please call the Safety and Property Maintenance Line at 306-975-2828.
+If you are within a space where you notice an unsafe building condition please call the Safety and Property Maintenance line at 306-975-2828.